 Antique trucks, commercial vehicles, fire engines, and other specialty classics are fan favorites at classic car shows, partly due to their rarity.
-If you’re thinking of investing in a classic commercial vehicle, insurance should be at the top of your list.
+If you’re thinking of investing in a classic commercial vehicle, antique auto insurance should be at the top of your list.
 Coverage for an antique truck is a bit different than your regular auto insurance.
-Marine Agency can help you out with a policy for antique truck coverage.
+Marine Agency can help you out with a policy for antique truck insurance coverage.

-Requirements for Drivers
+Insurance Requirements for Drivers

 The classic auto industry opens in a new window is holding strong for American collectors in 2020.
 All of those owners and new buyers have to meet a list of stringent qualifications in order to have a classic truck policy underwritten.
 Here are the general requirements, which may vary a bit from state to state: